amdp/cooperacynuxt/learningGame.md

 Did you install node and npm?
-Well, you passed Challenge 3!
 You are now ready to install the repo, and gain level 2!

-### FINAL CHALLENGE LEVEL ONE: NUXT

 VUE AND NUXT
 Basically nuxt makes SSR easier, it renders the